SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/snmp.md

 	   ...
 	}

-For SNMP v3, additional Authentication and Privacy details has to be provided as,
+For SNMP v3, additional authentication and privacy details have to be provided:

 	POST /inventory/managedObjects
 	Authorization: Basic ...